salgadopietrini/logs-backend/README.md

       ![credentials](/assets/credentials.png)

    6. For the second option, leave the default option (**My Local Environment**), click on **Add My Current IP Adress** and then on **Finish and Close**.
-You cluster will deploy, you might have to wait a few minutes for this process to finish.
+Your cluster will deploy, you might have to wait a few minutes for this process to finish.

       ![localenvironment](/assets/localenvironment.png)